mitchsmith/REST-api-base/README.md

-REST-auth
+REST-api-base
 =========

-Companion application to my [RESTful Authentication with Flask](http://blog.miguelgrinberg.com/post/restful-authentication-with-flask) article.
+Basic starting point for lightweight rest api based on Miguel Grinberg's REST-auth, which itself is the companion application to his [RESTful Authentication with Flask](http://blog.miguelgrinberg.com/post/restful-authentication-with-flask) article.

 Installation
 ------------